-This written reflection (200-300 words) will be done in class on the last day of class and could be accompanied with a drawing.
+This reflection will be done in class on the last day of class and could be accompanied with a drawing.
 Students will be given the opportunity to share their reflections with the class and think about how access to proper health and wellbeing are acts of reproductive justice (ELO 2.1, 3.2).
 The three questions for this self-reflection include: